ndlaprovidence/Atedi/README.md

 ```

 # Install
-When downlaod is complete, open your CMD copy this line :
+When download is complete, open your CMD copy these lines :
 ```
 cd atedi
 ```